MetPX/sarracenia/docs/source/Tutorials/Install.rst

   sudo apt-get install metpx-sr3  # main python package. sudo apt-get install metpx-sr3c # optional C client.

 Currently, only the debian packages include man pages.
 The guides are only available in the source repository.
 For earlier ubuntu versions, install via pip is required because of missing dependencies in the python environment shipped with earlier operating systems.

-Redhat/Suse distros (rpm based)
+Redhat/Suse Distros (rpm based)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Python distutils on redhat package manager based distributions does not handle dependencies